dddrrreee/cs140e-23win/labs/16-nrf-networking/README.md

   6. When you remove the call to our `staff_nrf_get_pkts` the tests should still work.

+#### Most common bug

-Most common mistake I saw: not reading te message data into a large enough buffer.
-Packets can be up-to 32 bytes, so the temporary buffer you read packets into should be this large.
+The most common mistake I saw was reading incoming messages (step 3) into a too-small temporary buffer message.
+Packets can be up-to 32 bytes, so the size of the temporary buffer you read packets into (`buf`) should be 32-bytes.
 Multiple people read the packets into a `uint32_t` temporary, which would work great for 4-byte packets (same size) but corrupt the stack in weird ways if larger.
 If you have weird corruption issues, it is probably from this mistake.

 --------------------------------------------------------------------------------
 ### Part 4: Implement `nrf-driver.c:nrf_tx_send_ack`.

 You'll implement sending with acknowledgements.
 It will look similar to the no-ack version, except:

  1. You need to set the P0 pipe to the same address you are sending to (for acks).

+        nrf_set_addr(n, NRF_RX_ADDR_P0, txaddr, addr_nbytes);

  2. You need to check success using the TX interrupt (and clear it).

-   3. You need to check for failure using the max retransmission interrupt (and clear it).
+ 3. You need to check for the max retransmission interrupt (there is a helper `nrf_has_max_rt_intr(n)`), which the hardware sets when it has not received an ACK after re-sendig the packet the maximum number of times configured by `nrf_init`.

+    For today, just panic if this occurs (it should not except in the case of extreme interference).
+For an extension below, you could then do a randomized exponential backoff and retry.

  4. When you are done, don't forget to set the device back in RX mode.

 When you get rid of the call to our `staff_nrf_tx_send_ack` the tests should work.
+If the ack-tests break, make sure you've enabled pipe 0 since the hardware uses that to receive acknowledgements.

 --------------------------------------------------------------------------------
 ### Part 5: write a test to send to your partner.

 Rewrite the ping-pong test so you can send and receive to your partner.
+Their RX address should be the TX address you send to and vice-versa.

 Congratulations!
 You now have a very useful networking system.